pdemartino/vimrc/README.md

 ```

 ## Plugins
-All the plugins are cloned as submodules and managed by Pathogen, you'll get as submodule as well
+All the plugins are cloned as submodules and managed by Vim Plug, you'll get as submodule as well